microsoft/TypeScript-wiki/FAQ.md

 > ```

 This is the expected and desired behavior.
-First, refer to the "substitutability" primer at the top of the FAQ -- the fact that `doSomething` returns "more" information than `callMeMaybe` is a valid substitution.
+First, refer to the "substitutability" primer -- the fact that `doSomething` returns "more" information than `callMeMaybe` is a valid substitution.

 Second, let's consider another case:
 ```ts